CivicActions/guidebook/docs/02-tools-for-work/overview.md

 - Good Reads: link sharing for relevant articles, events, and other pieces of interest
 - Hiring: a space to share hiring ideas and discuss logistics. *NOT* to be used to discuss individual candidates.
 - Random: when you're not sure where to share it
-- Virtual Coffee: this is the office safe space for chatting about anything, think of it as the company break room
+- Water Cooler: this is the office safe space for chatting about anything, think of it as the company break room
 - BD General: business development team discussion space, especially for proposals
 - BD Opportunities: Sharing RFX's of interest
 - Bloom Comms: